openstack/openstack-ansible-os_panko/README.rst

 OpenStack panko
 ##############

-Ansible role that installs and configures OpenStack panko as the alarm functionality of Telemetry.
+Ansible role that installs and configures OpenStack panko as the event functionality of Telemetry.

 This role will install the following:
     * panko-api
-    * panko-listener
-    * panko-evaluator
-    * panko-notifier

-The role will configure panko to use MongoDB for data storage, but does not install or configure MongoDB.
+The role will configure panko to use mariaDB for event storage

 Default Variables
 =================